miketr33/BookingSystem/README.md

 If you make any changes to the `EventBookingShared/Models` folder or wish to add other SQL functionality such as Stored Procedures, you will need to create a new migration.
 This can be done by using the `ADD-MIGRATION` command.
 More info on EF Core Code-First databases can be found [here](https://medium.com/@vndpal/how-to-connect-net-web-api-with-sql-server-using-entity-framework-code-first-approach-8564192485c9).

+_Please Note: The database is not seeded with test data, so on first load get requests will not return any results.
+Please make create new entries before running get/put requests._

 ### Startup Projects